 Under strict enforcement of unfair trade laws, Customs will assess antidumping duties or countervailing duties.
-Antidumping duties are assessed on imported merchandise sold in Italy (EU) at less than the normal price of goods in the manufacturer's home market (also called fair market value).
+Antidumping duties are assessed on imported merchandise sold in Germany at less than the normal price of goods in the manufacturer's home market (also called fair market value).

-Countervailing duties are assessed to counter the effects of subsidies provided by a foreign government for merchandise exported to Italy resulting in artificially low prices that are detrimental to Italian and other European Union member states industries.
+Countervailing duties are assessed to counter the effects of subsidies provided by a foreign government for merchandise exported to Germany resulting in artificially low prices that are detrimental to German and European Union member states' industries.

-Additional fees can be accessed on some commodities to cover the expense of performing the examinations and or testing required as a condition of the goods entry into the commerce of Italy.
-Commodities affected: cosmetics, drugs and medicines, artwork.
+Additional fees can be assessed on some commodities to cover the expense of performing the examinations and or testing required as a condition of the goods entry into the commerce of Germany.
+Commodities affected are: cosmetics, drugs and medicines, artwork.

 Technical Barriers to Trade (TBT's)

 Technical barriers or non-tariff barriers to trade, as they are sometimes known, can cause many problems for exporters looking for new markets for their products.
 These barriers can be in the form of regulations, standards, testing and certification procedures.
 The World Trade Organization (WTO) Agreement on Technical Barriers to Trade tries to ensure that these barriers do not create unnecessary obstacles.
-To obtain further information on Technical Barriers to Trade as well as Notifications on Technical Regulations and Conformity Assessment Procedures, go to the WTO website at http://www.wto.org/.
+To obtain further information on Technical Barriers to Trade as well as Notifications on technical regulations and conformity assessment procedures, go to the EU website.

-Make sure to browse the FedEx International Resource Center for more information about Shipping & Mail Forwarding to Italy.
+Make sure to browse the FedEx International Resource Center for more information about Shipping & Mail Forwarding to Germany.